M1chalS/sheets-simplified/README.md

 #### Clear data

-To clear data in sheets you can use `clear` method, if you provided `sheet` and `range` in constructor you don't have to provide any arguments, but if you want to use different values you can provide them in first parameter by creating configuration object specifying `sheet` and `range`.
+To clear data in sheets, you can use the `clear` method.
+If you've already provided `sheet` and `range` in the constructor, you don't need to provide any additional arguments.
+However, if you want to use different values, you can specify them in the first parameter by creating a configuration object with the `sheet` and `range` properties.

 ```typescript
 const response = await sheetsConnection.clear({